mdsteiner/EFAtools/tests/testthat/_snaps/snapshots.md

       * Original implementation (Braeken & van Assen, 2017): 3

-      i Multiple implementations of EKC exist; make sure to report which one you used (see the EKC help page for details).
+      i Multiple implementations of EKC exist; make sure to report which one you used (see the efa_ekc help page for details).

 ---